Microsoft names new industry hardware chief

-SEATTLE (Reuters) - The Microsoft Corp (MSFT.O) executive in charge of relations with PC makers is moving to a new job just two weeks after the software company broke with tradition by announcing it would manufacture a tablet computer, ruffling feathers of some hardware partners.
+SEATTLE, June 29 (Reuters) - The Microsoft Corp executive in charge of relations with PC makers is moving to a new job just two weeks after the software company broke with tradition by announcing it would manufacture a tablet computer, ruffling feathers of some hardware partners.

 Steven Guggenheimer will move from his position of corporate vice president of Microsoft’s original equipment manufacturer unit July 1, the company said, to take up an unspecified new senior leadership job within the company.